 our MIG welding robots?

-Lets say your application is a Robot MIG welded carbon
+Lets say the weld application is a Robot MIG welded common, carbon

 fillet welds.
 The programmer is informed

 similar parts, weld burn-through issues were prevalent.
 With this in mind the programmer should know

 around" where to instantly set all the optimum robot weld parameters, wire feed, amps, volts travel speeds and be able to

 best practice solutions necessary to rectify the weld issues.
 The

 programmer should be able to justify and explain the benefits of the weld transfer mode,